 VoIP phone systems work with internet connectivity.
 They do not need individual phone connections or SIM cards like traditional phone systems.
 What they do need are virtual phone numbers.

-Like any phone number, each virtual phone number is mapped to country code and local area code.
-When a caller calls the virtual number, the cloud telephony service provider maps the phone number based on the country code, local area code and subsequently to the subscriber number.
+Like any phone number, each virtual phone number is mapped to the country code and local area code.
+When a caller calls the virtual number, the cloud telephony service provider maps the phone number based on the country code, local area code, and subsequently to the subscriber number.

 It is virtual phone numbers that allow a VoIP phone system to make and take calls through the internet.
 If you want to use a VoIP service on your internet-enabled devices like laptop, tablet or smartphone, it is virtual phone numbers that make it possible.

 Also, long-distance calls are extremely cheap with virtual phone numbers.
 You can even buy a local phone number in another country other than your country of residence or business operation and still incur minimal call charges.

 Telephone network carriers charge users for every second of talk time.
 Similarly, a VoIP service provider charges you by the amount of voice data used.
 The call rates are calculated based on the number of seconds consumed.
 The talk time will be converted into equivalent data units to calculate the final charges.